aserbremen/powell_ceres/README.md

 Analytic faster than Automatic 1 cost function           by 274.196%
 Analytic faster than original Automatic 4 cost functions by 363.876%

-This shows that even for small problems optimization time strongly depends on the way cost functions are implemented.
+This shows that even for small problems optimization time strongly depends on the way cost functions are implemented, and whether analytic jacobians can be supplied or not.